Joyce Jordan, M.D.: Schedule

+Joyce Jordan, M.D. returned for several months in 1951–52 on ABC, and was then revived for another six months in 1955 on NBC.
 The cancellation on NBC in 1955 was reported to be part of a reshaping of the network's daytime programming, as executives "hoped to stave off TV awhile longer" by replacing its soap operas with "an innovative multihour magazine called Weekday" that was similar in format to its weekend Monitor program.

-Personnel
+Cast

 Seven actresses — Helen Claire, Rita Johnson, Ann Shepherd, Betty Winkler, Elspeth Eric, Gertrude Warner and Fran Carlon — had the title role at various times.
 Other characters and the actors and actresses who played them included those shown in the table below.